 This may seem like a nonessential thing in life, comparatively.
 However, think about the women who are hustling to get a job, going on interviews with bare nails.
 The small boost of confidence that comes from feeling put-together and professional can go a long way in a job interview.
 Nail polish and manicure materials are greatly appreciated by women’s shelters.

 3. Art Materials

 Life can get dull and depressing without a creative outlet.
 Art supplies, even just a simple set of watercolors and paper, can go a very long way at your local women’s shelter.
 Plus, these women are likely in a bad place emotionally, and being creative can help sort out those feelings.

-Many women in women’s shelters are also mothers, and are in desperate need of diapers and wet wipes for their babies.
-All moms know how ridiculously expensive that kind of stuff can be, and it’s not like they are an optional investment for mothers.
+Many women in women’s shelters are also mothers and are in desperate need of diapers and wet wipes for their babies.
+All moms know how ridiculously expensive that kind of stuff can be, and it’s not like they are an optional investment.